MOLOjl/WCycleSVD/README.md

 # how to built this program:
 Check and change the dependency directories in 'Makefile'.
-Run these command in the main directory
+Run 'make' command in the main directory
 ```shell
 make
 ````